Globally Generated Vector Bundles on P^n with c_1=4: Introduction

 \begin{conj} Let $E$ be a globally generated vector bundle on $\p^n$, $n \geq 2$, with $1 \leq c_1 \leq n-1$, such that ${\fam0 H}^i(E^\ast) = 0$, $i = 0, 1$.
 Then one of the following holds$\, :$ \begin{enumerate} \item[(i)] $E \simeq A \oplus P(B)$, where $A$ and $B$ are direct sums of line bundles on $\p^n$, with $c_1(A) + c_1(B) \leq n-1$, and such that ${\fam0 H}^0(A^\ast) = 0$, ${\fam0 H}^0(B^\ast) = 0\, ;$ \item[(ii)] $n \geq 3$ and $E \simeq \Omega_\p(2)\, ;$ \item[(iii)] $n \geq 4$ and $E \simeq \Omega_\p^{n-2}(n-1)$. \end{enumerate} \end{conj}

-The conjecture says, in particular, that the only globally generated vector bundles of rank $r$, $2 \leq r < n$, on $\p^n$ with $c_1 \leq n-1$ are the nullcorrelation bundles for $n$ odd and the bundles discovered, independently, by Trautmann-Vetter \cite{tr}, \cite{v}, and by Tango \cite{t2}.
+The conjecture says, in particular, that the only globally generated vector bundles of rank $r$, $2 \leq r < n$, on $\p^n$ with $c_1 \leq n-1$ (which are not direct sums of line bundles) are the nullcorrelation bundles for $n$ odd and the bundles discovered, independently, by Trautmann-Vetter \cite{tr}, \cite{v}, and by Tango \cite{t2}.
 The above results show that the conjecture is true for $n \leq 5$.